-\end{definition} A structured version of the optimization problem in \eqref{eq:opt_pbm_finite_n} can be obtained with the introduction of the additional constraint that $\left[\Delta A_d,\ldots, \Delta A_1 \right] \in \mathcal{S}$.
-The extension to structured perturbations can be done introducing the notion of orthogonal projection onto the manifold of structured matrix-valued function.
-In this setting, the orthogonal projection $\Pi_{\mathcal{S}}$ with respect to the Frobenius inner product is a map from $\mathbb{C}^{n \times nd}$ to $\mathcal{S}$ such that for every $Z\in \mathbb{C}^{n \times nd}$
+\end{definition} A structured version of the optimization problem in \eqref{eq:opt_pbm_finite_n} can be obtained with the introduction of the additional constraint that is $\left[\Delta A_d,\ldots, \Delta A_1 \right] \in \mathcal{S}$.
+The extension to structured perturbations can be done introducing the notion of orthogonal projection onto the manifold of structured matrix-valued functions.
+In this setting, the orthogonal projection $\Pi_{\mathcal{S}}$ with respect to the real Frobenius inner product is a map from $\mathbb{C}^{n \times nd}$ to $\mathcal{S}$ such that for every $Z\in \mathbb{C}^{n \times nd}$